dgessert-UW/me351-Machine_Monitoring_Center/README.md

 If you clone this repository as shown in the beginning of document the code will run with the default value presented in the function.
 If you do not clone, place the JSON path into the function.
 If you do not use a JSON file or change the structure of the JSON file shown above you don't need to call this function.

 # MQTT Logicbus Final V0.2.py

-_
-This is the main file which the only file a user needs to start when they want to start collect data.
-This afforementioned files are imported as needed.
+This is the main file and the only file a user needs to start when they want to collect data.
+The afforementioned files are imported as needed.
 There are just a couple parameters the user need to be aware of when running this script.

 The only value a user should be changing is "sample_rate".